petergardfjall/dotfiles/cheat/sheets/linux.cheat.md

     fc-list
     fc-list : family style file spacing

+Install a new font by downloading the `.ttf` files that define the font to either `/usr/share/fonts/` (global installation) or `~/.local/share/fonts/` (user installation).
+Then regenerate the font cache with `fc-cache -f`.

+    mkdir -p ~/.local/share/fonts
+    cp SourceCodePro-*.ttf ~/.local/share/fonts
+    # regenerate font cache
+    fc-cache -f

 ## Copy changed files
 Sometimes one wants to copy all changes made to a directory in one place (say